What are "Insights"

 Demonstrating how multi-disciplinary theory, when operationalized, converts the first 90 days into a predictor of resilience, succession depth, and organizational continuity.

-Executive SummaryThis case involves a global consumer-tech platform that undertook rapid relocation and scale-up following the 2022 geopolitical disruption.
-Over ~12 months, the organization relocated senior talent to the EU while planning significant local hiring across three time zones.
-Onboarding had become a bottleneck: expectations were high, yet role clarity, manager capacity, and learning design lagged.
-This created a gap between employer brand promises and the lived employee experience.We rebuilt onboarding as a 90-day Operating System (Compliance, Capability, Culture), governed through RACI/SLA discipline and grounded in Psychological Contract Theory, Adult Learning Theory, and the JD-R Model, with IO Psychology + Anthropology/Sociology as the selection-and-integration backbone.Core outcomes (first full cycle):
+A global consumer-tech platform relocated senior talent to the EU post-2022 and ramped hiring across three time zones.
+Onboarding had become the bottleneck: expectations were high, but role clarity, manager capacity, and learning design lagged — creating a gap between employer-brand promises and the lived employee experience.We rebuilt onboarding as a 90-day Operating System — Compliance, Capability, Culture-governed through RACI/SLA discipline and grounded in Psychological Contract Theory, Adult Learning Theory, and the JD-R Model, with IO Psychology + Anthropology/Sociology guiding selection and integration.Core outcomes (first full cycle):

 KPI Impact Snapshot (First Full Cycle)